ldeloss002/web-workshop/slides.md

 <!--
   This is some of the JavaScript that's in the `script.js` file.

-  The first four lines are used to select the tags we want to interact with, and store them in variables.
+  The first four lines are using the same query selectors to get the tags we want from our HTML to use in JavaScript.
+  `#text-input` to get our input tag with id `text-input`, `#add-button` to get our button tag with id `add-button`, and so on.

-  Using the `addButton` variable, we add an event listener to the button, so that when it's clicked, a function runs, that in the end, adds a new task to the list.
+  Using our `addButton`, we add an *event listener* to the button, just meaning that when it's clicked, some function runs.
+  This function, in the end, adds a new task to our state, and then adds it to our website.

+  "State" in programming just means the current condition of something, nothing but terminology.

-  So, to start, "state" is a list that stores all our tasks, and it's used to keep track of what tasks are added, removed, and completed.
+  Our "state" here is a list.
+It's a that stores all our tasks, and it's used to keep track of what tasks are added, removed, and completed.
-  Each task is an object, and has an id, content, and checked property.
+  Each task is some object that has an id, some content, and a 'checked' property.

-  The id is used to uniquely identify the task, and uses the `Date.now()` function to get the current time in milliseconds as the id.
+  The id is used to uniquely identify the task, and uses the `Date.now()` function to set the current time in milliseconds as the id.
-  The content is the text of the task, it gets it from the input tag by using the `value` property of the `textInput` variable.
+  The content is the text of the task, it gets it from our input tag by using the `value` property of the our `textInput` variable.
   The checked property is used to keep track of whether the task is completed or not, and is set to `false` by default.

   After the task is created, it's added to the `state` list, and then saved to the browser's local storage.